Hydrodynamic limit and Propagation of Chaos for Brownian Particles reflecting from a Newtonian barrier: Hydrodynamic Limit and Propagation of Chaos

 and similarly for $f \in C([0, T], \R),$

-In our method of showing tightness of the collection $\pi^{(n)}$ we utilize $p$-th moment bounds of $\omega(B, T, \d)$ for a Brownian motion $B.$ This is to be compared to L\'{e}vy's theorem on the modulus of continuity for Brownian motion which deals with the almost sure behavior of the modulus of continuity for small values of $\d.$ We cite the article \cite{FischerNappo}, where the authors Fischer and Nappo give a more general statement concerning moment bounds of $\omega(X, T, \d),$ when $X$ is an Ito process. \begin{theorem}[\cite{FischerNappo}] Let $B(t)$ be a one dimensional Brownian motion and $T > \d > 0.$ For any $q > 0$ there exists a positive constant $C_q$ independent of $T$ and $\d$ such that
+We use $p$th moment bounds of $\omega(B, T, \delta)$, for a Brownian motion $B$, in our proof of tightness for the collection $\{\pi^{(n)} : n \in \N\} \subset C([0, T], (\mc{P}_p(\R), \mc{W}_p))$.
+See \cite{FischerNappo}, where Fischer and Nappo provide such bounds in a more general setting.
+These moment bounds can be contrasted with L\'{e}vy's theorem on the modulus of continuity for Brownian motion that concerns the almost sure behavior of the modulus of continuity for small $\delta$. \begin{theorem}[\cite{FischerNappo}] Let $B(t)$ be a one dimensional Brownian motion and $T > \delta > 0.$ For any $q > 0$ there exists a positive constant $C_q$ independent of $T$ and $\delta$ such that

 \end{theorem}